MahmoudElshahatt/MyQuotes_app/README.md

 # Description

-The app shows a list of quotes from an API, you can copy one of them, you can set a reminder to push a local notification with different quote everyday.
+The app shows a list of quotes from an API, you can copy any one of them, you can set a reminder to push a local notification with different quote everyday.

 # Screenshots